AdviceFeatures

 Zero emission motorcycles and tricycles will move to the annual rate for the smallest engine size – £22.

-How much will car tax cost for an electric car?
+How much will electric car tax cost?

-The cost of electric car tax will vary slightly depending on the age and purchase price of the vehicle.
+The cost of electric car tax will vary depending on the age and purchase price of the vehicle.

 How do I tax my electric car?